iqea-ai/duckdb-snowflake/docs/AUTHENTICATION.md

 ## 6. Multi-Factor Authentication (MFA)

 Authenticate using username, password, and MFA token.
+Provides enhanced security for password-based authentication.

+**Important Limitation**: MFA with TOTP authenticators (Google Authenticator, Duo Mobile, iCloud Keychain, etc.) is designed for **interactive browser sessions only** and does not work with programmatic connections like DuckDB, JDBC, ODBC, or Python connectors.
+Snowflake returns error: "MFA methods are not supported for programmatic authentication."

+**For programmatic access with high security, use Key Pair authentication instead**, which provides even stronger security than MFA and works seamlessly with DuckDB.

 ```sql
 CREATE SECRET my_mfa_secret (